Planes of the future could fly on sawdust or straw

 At Insa’s biological systems and processes engineering lab (LISBP) in Toulouse, France, where Airbus is based, Molina-Jouve removes a test tube holding a yellowish paste from a refrigerator.

-“Those are large and fatty yeasts, full of synthesized lipids,” she explains, metres away from a small reactor where sugars and yeasts are combined for the fermentation process.
+“Those are large and fatty yeasts, full of synthesized lipids,” she explains, meters away from a small reactor where sugars and yeasts are combined for the fermentation process.

 As part of the ProBio3 project, partner Tereos Syral, a specialist in producing starch from cereals, will attempt to replicate the process on an industrial scale using a reactor with 100 times the capacity of the one in the lab.